 DIY Sidewalk Chalk:

-The arrival of spring means more sunny days, so get ready for some outdoor fun and to make the world (specifically your driveway) a more colorful place with this easy recipe.
+The arrival of spring means more sunny days, so get ready for some outdoor fun and to make the world (specifically the sidewalk) a more colorful place with this easy recipe.
 Just mix one cup of Plaster of Paris, ¾ cup of water, and Tempera paint for color in a large bowl.
 Coat the inside of plastic Easter egg halves with petroleum jelly and pour the mixture inside.
 Once the chalk seems like it is beginning to dry, attach the two egg halves and allow to fully dry.
 Once finished, remove your chalk eggs from the plastic forms and set them aside to harden for an additional 24 hours before use.
 Present them prettily by lining the eggs up in a small egg carton and including it in the basket.

 DIY Finger Puppets: